How To Sell a San Francisco Fixer

 Owner Occupied Property

 This is a buyer who has seen what their money will/won’t buy in San Francisco and have started to look for properties in poor condition other typical buyers just won’t put up with.
-The issue with Owner Occupiers is that they can accept a certain amount of deferred maintenance but will have limited funds left over after the purchase in order to improve the space.
-This means a house like 1507 Noe Street without a foundation is just too much of a fixer upper for them.
+The issue with Owner Occupiers is that they can accept a certain amount of deferred maintenance but will typically have limited funds left over after the purchase in order to improve the space.
+This means a house like 1507 Noe Street without a foundation is just too much of a fixer for them.
 The key for attracting this kind of buyer is cleaning up a property to the point where they can see a value in making smaller scale improvements such as a bathroom, kitchen, and some less complicated layout upgrades.
 In San Francisco, and particularly in Noe Valley, houses that need small scale improvements are not true fixers, really I would call them Cosmetic Fixers, and the majority of buyers in a coveted neighborhood will be interested in making an offer on a cosmetic fixer.
+Few buyers are unwilling to update a bathroom or kitchen, there is little discount for properties in need of this kind of “cosmetic” upgrade.

 Property Developer Intending To Occupy

-Developers, architects, contractors intending to occupy the fixer property are people with skills who are really looking for the right property to build a special home for them self and their family.
+Developers, architects, and contractors have to live somewhere too.
+From time to time they will be looking for a fixer property they will intend to occupy after putting their skills to work creating the house of their dreams.
 For the right property they are willing to pay a premium and compete against any buyer that may come along.
 They are also very savvy having dealt with the many issues and roadblocks that come with fixing up property in San Francisco.
-They can quantify accurately the costs of improvements, which is extremely helpful when preparing to out compete other potential buyers.
+They can quantify accurately the costs of improvements, which is extremely helpful when preparing to out-compete other potential buyers.
 They can deal with the big questions and have good answers for the “unknowns”, which most normal buyers just aren’t equipped to do.
+Not to mention the overhead and holding costs that come with waiting for plans to be approved and permits to be issued by the city which can take months (years!).

 Property Developer As Investment

 Investor developer buyers are interested in fixer homes purely from a business perspective.
 They do not intend to work for free and have to keep a certain amount of value aside as profit, often 30% or more.
 Essentially they need to believe they can put time and money into the project and in the end sell it with an expectation of making a sizable profit above all their costs including holding costs, improvement costs, and the opportunity cost of their time.
-Investor developers are very savvy, understand how to deal with the San Francisco bureaucracy, and have real and tested design-build skills.
+Investor developers are very savvy, understand how to deal with the San Francisco city bureaucracy, and have real and tested design-build skills.
 They often have an excellent idea of what their end consumer will want in terms of finishes and details, these guys know the market.
 The one thing the investor developer cannot do is compete with an owner occupier.
-The investor developer won’t live in the home, won’t wait for appreciation to increase the value of their investment, and they have calculated in a sizable percentage of profit, a buffer an owner occupier expect.
-Property developers hate seeing normal buyers interested in fixer uppers because for them it means spending more money to compete.
+The investor developer won’t live in the home, won’t wait for appreciation to increase the value of their investment, and they have calculated in a sizable percentage of profit, a buffer an owner occupier does not expect.
+Property developers hate seeing regular buyers interested in fixer uppers because for them it means spending more money to compete.
+The more “hair” on the deal the better, which can include the need to tear down the property, new foundation, or the mother of all property issues, tenant issues.

 Investor Developers provide an excellent service by improving homes that a typical home buyer just can’t deal with.
 By doing this neighborhoods are improved turning eye soars into dream homes.